AKST/jo-compiler/README.md

 ## About

-Originally I was writing a compiler using Haskell to make a language called Jo, but I found writing it in Haskell had a bit of overhead so I've sided to write it in Javascript.
-As a person who very familar with JS, I figured it would be simpiler to write this initially in JS.
-As it would be faster for prototyping features, etc.
+I plan on writting is a language called Jo, I'm writting it in Javascript just to get an MVP off the ground.
+I'll likely rewrite it once I finish the design.

+### History

+Originally I was writing a compiler using OCaml, then I got sick of not having type classes, so then i moved it to Haskell but then I remembered how much strings piss me off in Haskell.
+So then moved this to Javascript because I know I get this finished alot faster in Javascript.

 ### Super Vague Road map

-1. Make the MVP, a lisp that defines the semantics of the language, that generates executable compiler output, as well as a repl.
+1. Make the MVP, a lisp that defines the semantics of the language, that generates executable compiler output, as well as a repl, all in a lisp like syntax.
 2. Move to less lisp like syntax that easier on the eyes
 3. Make the language self hosted?
 4. Make compiler times faster?